SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns the pattern used to identify an active window for the given application.
 Fully supports the AutoHotkey *winTitle* syntax.
 See the AutoHotkey [documentation](https://www.autohotkey.com/docs/misc/WinTitle.htm) for reference.

 #### *SpecialStartup[]*
-Returns the name of a script function to be invoked as a special startup method, or false, if no special startup method is applicable.
+Returns the name of a script function to be invoked as a special startup method, or *false*, if no special startup method is applicable.
 Special startup methods may be defined to perform some additional tasks, after an application has been started, or to provide a custom splash screen, for example.
 See the [ACC Plugin](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Plugins/ACC%20Plugin.ahk) for an example of a custom splash screen.

 #### *SpecialShutdown[]*
-Returns the name of a script function to be invoked as a special shutdown method, or false, if no special shutdown method is applicable.
+Returns the name of a script function to be invoked as a special shutdown method, or *false*, if no special shutdown method is applicable.
 Ses the ACC Plugin mentioned above for an example as well.

 #### *SpecialIsRunning[]*
-Returns the name of the special script function used to test whether the application is running, or false, if no special method is applicable.
+Returns the name of the special script function used to test whether the application is running, or *false*, if no special method is applicable.

 #### *CurrentPID[]*
 If the application is running and has been started by the *startup* method below, this property returns the Windows process id associated with the running process.